Gbensky/oluwagbenro-automation-task/README.md

 - Search with Invalid Text

 ###### Reason:
- Users shouldn't be spammed with results that are not including the search text.
-This way the user knows to refine the search text.
+Users should be notified when their search text doesn't match any record in the application rather than been given random results.
+This way the user can refine the search text.

 ###### Implementation Steps:
 - Enter an invalid Text in the search box